pogobanane/pogobanane.github.com/content/publication/vmsh/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *NetSoft'21, 7th IEEE International Conference on Network Softwarization*
+publication: In *EuroSys'22 Seventeenth European Conference on Computer Systems*
-publication_short: In *NetSoft'21*
+publication_short: In *EuroSys'22*

 abstract: |
   Processing packets in batches is a common technique in high-speed software routers to improve routing efficiency and increase throughput.